 The benefits of optimised workplace environments and holistic occupancy management are measurable values.
 These include savings on real estate costs, a reduction in carbon footprint, the attraction and retention of talented staff, and data analysis measuring how well your property is serving your business.

-On average, CBRE’s Workplace and Occupancy team have delivered a 20% saving in occupancy costs through reduced vacancy, efficient design, and new space allocation practices.
+On average, CBRE’s Workspace team have delivered a 20% saving in occupancy costs through reduced vacancy, efficient design, and new space allocation practices.